-Notice: The clinic is offering individual teletherapy sessions during the fall semester and limited face-to-face evaluations.
+Notice: The clinic is offering individual in-person and teletherapy sessions as well as in-person evaluations.

-We are currently scheduling twice weekly sessions at 45 minutes per session.
-Therapy will begin the week of September 8 and will run through November 19.
-The fee for individual therapy is $25 per session unless clients are eligible for discounted rates (see Feesfor more information).
+We are currently scheduling twice weekly sessions at 45 minutes per session for fall and spring semesters.
+The fee for individual therapy is $25 per session unless clients are eligible for discounted rates (see Fees for more information).
+See the Camps and Special Programs page for summer camp options and for information about individual therapy in the summer.

-For more inquiries or to reserve teletherapy for the fall, email comsclinic@twu.edu.
+For more inquiries or to reserve therapy for the spring or summer, email comsclinic@twu.edu.

 Now seeking new clients